holoscanner/holoscanner.github.io/prd.md

 We need 3D assets for the gameplay.
 Depending on gameplay complexity, we estimate a $40 asset budget for a simple hide-and-seek game (one or two characters or props to hide) or up to $200 for a more complex game (e.g. territory acquisition game, capture-the-flag game) with multiple characters and many game props and scene elements

+We also may run our backend on a commercial cloud service such as [AWS](https://aws.amazon.com).
+As an upper bound on the cost of these services, we estimate that for 10 hours/week of active testing over the second half of the quarter (the initial testing can be done on local containers).
+Using `g2.8xlarge` AWS GPU instances (which are probably overkill), which are $2.60/hour for on-demand instances, that works out to $130.
+Moving down to `g2.xlarge` instances reduces this estimate to about $30.
+Storage and server machines have minimal (less than $5) or no additional cost for our applications, at least for testing purposes.